 - Helpful Links and Resources

-Legal Helpline have put together this guide to reassure you that help is available and compensation can successfully be claimed when you have been involved in a hit and run accident.
+Legal Helpline has put together this guide to reassure you that help is available and compensation can successfully be claimed when you have been involved in a hit and run accident.

 The Motor Insurers Bureau (MIB) is a company whereby victims of vehicle accidents can claim compensation when it is impossible to go through the usual route such as when the person liable for the accident flees the scene, or they haven’t the legally required insurance cover.
 The MIB was created to ensure that victims of hit and run accidents, and accidents involving uninsured drivers, could still claim compensation for the financial burden they may be left with as a result of an accident that wasn’t their fault.